daviddao/awesome-very-deep-learning/README.md

 ## Very Deep Learning Theory

-**Theories** in very deep learning concentrate on the idea that very deep networks with skip connections are able to efficiently approximate recurrent computations (similar to the recurrent connections in the visual cortex).
+**Theories** in very deep learning concentrate on the ideas that very deep networks with skip connections are able to efficiently approximate recurrent computations (similar to the recurrent connections in the visual cortex) or are actually exponential ensembles of shallow networks

 ### Papers

 - [Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex](http://arxiv.org/abs/1604.03640), shows that ResNets with shared weights work well too although having fewer parameters
+- [Residual Networks are Exponential Ensembles of Relatively Shallow Networks](http://arxiv.org/abs/1605.06431), shows that ResNets behaves just like ensembles of shallow networks in test time.
+This suggests that in addition to describing neural networks in terms of width and depth, there is a third dimension: multiplicity, the size of the implicit ensemble